bgailleton/TVD_Condat2013/README.md

 TVDCondat2013
 ==============

 TVDCondat2013 is a python portage of the 1D Total Variation Denoising algorithm from Condat 2013: _A Direct Algorithm for 1D Total Variation Denoising_ (Sign.
 Proc.
 Letters, DOI:10.1109/LSP.2013.2278339) using xtensor and py11 to bind c++ and numpy.

+The `c++` core code has been adapted from `C` version available on the website of the manuscript orignal authors: http://www.gipsa-lab.grenoble-inp.fr/~laurent.condat/publications.html
+*Cite it if you use it.*

 This mostly to train myself packging a python package from `c++` but also it is a really useful and efficient algorithm for:
 - Direct denoising for data that can be represented by flat segments
 - Indirect curve denoising using a detrend-denoise-retrend approach (Not implemented yet)